Anthony Summers: Conspiracy (1980), since updated as Not in Your Lifetime (1998 and 2013)

 In the late 1970s Summers was working on a documentary for Panorama about the recently released report from the United States House Select Committee on Assassinations.
 Interviews for that program served as the impetus for Summers' 1980 book on the assassination of President John F. Kennedy, Conspiracy.
 Conspiracy was later updated as Not in Your Lifetime: The Defining Book on the JFK Assassination.
 In the most recent, 2013, edition, Summers was first to report the alleged confession of a Cuban sharpshooter, Herminio Díaz García, to have taken part in the assassination.
+Summers was interviewed for the 1993 documentary Who Was Lee Harvey Oswald? produced by PBS's Frontline.

 The book won the Crime Writers' Association's Gold Dagger for Non-Fiction in 1980.
 The New York Times described Conspiracy as "important...serves to dramatize, as no previous book has done, the superficiality of the Warren Commission's investigation."
 The Boston Globe described Conspiracy as "the closest thing we have that literary chimera, a definitive work on the events in Dallas."

 In the UK, The Daily Telegraph described Summers' approach as "dismissing the more fevered theories while casting doubt on the Warren Commission".
 Author and journalist Burton Hersh described Conspiracy as "bedrock to the literature".